 Montana’s definitely not known for having the highest quality Mexican food.
 Locals often end up getting their taco fix at chain restaurants, where the ingredients aren’t fresh and the cuisine is far from authentic.
-Tia’s Big Sky smashes that stereotype with their organically grown ingredients and traditional Mexican recipes.
+Our favorite of the handful of Mexican restaurants in Missoula, Tia’s Big Sky smashes that stereotype with organically grown ingredients and traditional Mexican recipes.
 We were happy to find two great vegetarian options, pumpkin tamales and smoked vegetable tacos, alongside their meat-based tamales and tacos and popular Mexican street chicken.

-Tia’s doesn’t have much seating, which may be a reflection of their origins as a food truck selling street food; their meals are best enjoyed on a sunny afternoon, maybe sitting on a park bench overlooking the nearby Clark Fork River.
-They’re not afraid of a little competition either – they’ve made their parking lot home to a food truck pod, hosting some of the town’s best street cuisine.
+Tia’s doesn’t have much seating, which may be a reflection of its origins as a food truck selling street food; their meals are best enjoyed on a sunny afternoon, maybe sitting on a park bench overlooking the nearby Clark Fork River.
+They’re not afraid of a little competition either – they’ve made their parking lot home to the Zootown Food Pod, hosting some of the town’s best street cuisine.

 Indian – Masala

 First, let me say that Montana is severely lacking in Indian restaurants.
 While many people might consider Indian a typical cuisine to choose for take-out, not so in Montana – these restaurants are few and far between.
 That’s why we’re so appreciative of Masala.